The Ultimate Guide To Mid-Century Modern Decor

 Mid-century modern decor effortlessly blends industrial pieces with natural components.
 According to MasterClass, houseplants are often incorporated in this streamlined style to fuse indoor and outdoor elements and liven up a living space.
 Adding lush greenery to your home brings dimension and organically introduces texture.

 You don't need a green thumb to own plants.
 Consider placing a fiddle leaf fig or dragon tree in the corner of a room for a breath of fresh air.
 Both of these plants are easy to take care of and grow well in medium light.
-If you want to add greenery on a smaller scale, choose rubber plants, orchids, or snake plants and place them on tabletops or plant stands (via House Plant Hobbyist).
-These plants might be familiar to you as they are popular choices for the home.
-If air quality is important to you, decorate your home with purifying plants like English ivy or aloe vera (via Country Living).
+If you want to add greenery on a smaller scale, choose rubber plants, orchids, or snake plants and place them on tabletops or plant stands.
+These plants might be familiar to you as they are popular choices for the home, and you'll soon see why that popularity is warranted.

 Stick to basic accessories